utgwkk/vscode-perl-insert-package/README.md

 #### `before`

-A rule of target Perl file path.
+A regular expression of target Perl file path.
 `{{name}}` is a placeholder of Perl file name that will be converted into package name.

 eg: `"^lib/{{name}}\\.pm"`